-Mango farming in kenya
+Mango Farming in Kenya

 Mango is a delicious fruit that has been enjoyed by people all over the world.
 It comes in different sizes, shapes and colors.
 Mango farming in Kenya can be a lucrative business venture if done right but there are some challenges that you need to consider before starting this kind of farming.